orhun/rustypaste/README.md

 You can also set multiple auth tokens via the array field `[server].auth_tokens` in your `config.toml`.

 > If neither `AUTH_TOKEN` nor `[server].auth_tokens` are set, the server will not require any authentication.
 >
 > Exception is the `DELETE` endpoint, which requires at least one token to be set.
-See [Delete file from server](#delete-file-from-server) for more information.
+See [deleting file from server](#delete-file-from-server) for more information.

 See [config.toml](./config.toml) for configuration options.